-CFR Citation: 12 CFR ch II

-Legal Deadline:

-Other, Statutory, September 23, 1996, Progress Report due to Congress.
+CFR Citation: 12 CFR ch II Legal Deadline: Other, Statutory, September 23, 1996, Progress Report due to Congress.

-Abstract: In response to the requirements of section 303 of the Riegle Community Development and Regulatory Improvement Act of 1994, the Board is reviewing its regulations for purposes of streamlining, improving efficiency, reducing unnecessary costs, and removing inconsistencies and outmoded/duplicative requirements.
+Abstract: In response to the requirements of section 303 of the Riegle Community Development and Regulatory Improvement Act of 1994, as modified by section 402 of the Credit Union Membership Access Act of 1998, the Board is reviewing its regulations for purposes of streamlining improving efficiency, reducing unnecessary costs, and removing inconsistencies and outmoded/duplicative requirements.
 The Board is also working jointly with the other banking agencies to make uniform regulations and guidelines implementing common statutory and supervisory policies.
-A regulatory review timetable was published in the Federal Register in October 1995 (60 FR 53546, October 16, 1995).
-A progress report was sent to the Congress in September 1996.
+A regulatory review timetable was published in the Federal Register in October 1995 (60 FR 53546 October 16, 1995).
+Progress reports were sent to the Congress in September 1996 and August 1999.
 Within the next twelve months, it is expected that the Board will seek public comment during the course of the reviews of the regulations/policy statements/other regulatory guidance listed below.
 Reviews already proposed for public comment appear elsewhere in the Agenda.